Planning commission approves redevelopment plan for former Escondido Country Club

 ECCHO attorney Everett Delano spoke before the commission and said there is alternative option.
 He, along with ECCHO, sent the city a letter outlining a proposal for 158 units without rezoning and less traffic.

-However, Jonathan Frankle, project manager for NUWI, said more than one year of public outreach garnered 462 letters of support and highlighted numerous residents and their excitement for the project.
+However, Jonathan Frankel, project manager for NUWI, said more than one year of public outreach garnered 462 letters of support and highlighted numerous residents and their excitement for the project.

-“We have a long history in this city and that is why we are excited to compete for the country club,” Frankle said.
+“We have a long history in this city and that is why we are excited to compete for the country club,” Frankel said.
 “We are grateful to the commission for their support, but more importantly, for listening to the growing number of residents who want to end this long saga and renew their community.
 Tonight’s meeting was a thoughtful discussion about the future of the country club community, and we look forward to bringing this proposal before the City Council next month.”

 The battle over the country club has been ongoing for the past several years and quickly escalated over a dispute over property rights between the owner, Michael Schlesinger, and the city as part of a plan for 600 homes.
 Schlesinger then dumped tons of chicken manure on the golf course as tensions rose between him, the city and ECCHO.